stasaki/PentaMind/README.md

 ## Dataset
-The actual intersecting pentaons images and associated labels used in this study can be requested at the [RADC Resource Sharing Hub](https://www.radc.rush.edu/).
+All data in the 'data' directory is purely synthetic.
+It is primarily for indicating the data format.
+The actual intersecting pentagon images and associated labels used in this study can be requested at the [RADC Resource Sharing Hub](https://www.radc.rush.edu/).

 ## License
 The code of this project is licensed under the [BSD 3-Clause License](LICENSE).
 The pre-trained weights based on ROS/MAP/MARS studies are licensed under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0).
 The pre-trained models provided in this code may have their own licenses or terms and conditions derived from the dataset used for training.
 It is your responsibility to determine whether you have permission to use the models for your use case.